tenmax/pq/README.md

 # pq

-A tool to translate regular expression to csv
+A tool to transform unstructed text to csv by regular expression.

 # Sample